The Last Dragon (2004 film): Plot summary

 The docufiction features two interwoven stories.
 Jack Tanner, an American paleontologist working for the Natural History Museum in London, suggests the theory that a carbonised Tyrannosaurus rex skeleton on display was killed by a prehistoric dragon, causing him to believe that the legends were more than myth.
 This ruins Tanner's reputation.
 As viewed in a flashback, Tanner's theory is proven true, as said Tyrannosaurus battles a female dragon in the Cretaceous but is mortally wounded.
 The female, with two legs and two wings, dies from her wounds, forcing her son to survive on his own, escaping an aggressive male dragon by learning how to fly for the first time.
 This is aided by bacteria that can produce hydrogen, aiding buoyancy.
 A later vignette shows the dragon, now an adult, trying to mate, and successfully challenging a dominant male in a sky duel.

-The museum is contacted by Romanian authorities, who discovered the alleged corpse of a dragon in the Carpathian Mountains, along with many carbonised human bodies from the 15th century.
-Tanner and two colleagues are sent to examine the bodies, which have moved to a warehouse.
+The museum is contacted by Romanians, who discovered the corpse of a dragon in the Carpathian Mountains, along with many carbonised human bodies from the 15th century.
+Tanner and two colleagues are sent to examine the bodies, which have been moved to a warehouse.
 The scientists are baffled by the corpse, discovering that despite being 900 lb, it was capable of both flight and breathing fire by storing bacteria and hydrogen inside its body, like the prehistoric dragon.

-The prehistoric dragon was a victim of the K-T Event, but he had a cousin, the marine dragon, which was protected by the ocean.
+The prehistoric dragon was a victim of the K-T Event, but he had a cousin, the marine dragon, which was protected by living in the ocean.
 It eventually evolved into other species, such as the Chinese forest dragon, able to glide with her smaller wings and capable of camouflaging herself in the dappled forest light.
 The forest dragon hunts the wild boar and the South China tiger, but the arrival of humans in the forest challenges her survival.
-Another descendant is a mountain dragon, which has four legs and fully-functional wings, and inhabits the Carpathian and Atlas mountains.
+Another descendant is the mountain dragon, which has four legs and fully-functional wings, and inhabits the Carpathian and Atlas mountains.